 Gear & Equipment

-We offer a 7 night Stay and Dive package, tailored to suit your needs and interests.
-Choose from one of the resorts luxury accommodations located at the foot of the Quill volcano with panaramic views over to neighboring islands St. Barths and St. Maarten, giving you full access to the resorts 5 star facilities.
+We offer a 7-night Stay and Dive package in St. Eustatius, thoughtfully tailored to suit your diving experience, interests, and travel style.
+Choose from one of Golden Rock Resort’s luxury accommodations, located at the foot of The Quill volcano, with breathtaking panoramic views across the Caribbean Sea to neighboring islands St. Barths and St. Maarten.
+Guests enjoy full access to the resort’s five-star facilities, combining world-class Caribbean diving with refined comfort and exceptional service.

 Diving In St. Eustatius

-The dive sites are primarily located on the protected leeward side of the island and are a short, 5-20 minute boat ride from the harbor.
-Our dive sites range from 11 meters/35 feet to 31 meters/102 feet.
+Most St. Eustatius dive sites are located along the protected leeward side of the island and are just a short 5–20 minute boat ride from the harbor, ensuring easy and efficient access.
+Dive depths range from 11 meters (35 feet) to 31 meters (102 feet), offering excellent options for both recreational and advanced divers.

 Divers are treated to an incredible range of underwater species in our protected marine reserve.
 Four species of sea turtles are regularly spotted both on the surface and underwater.
 Pods of dolphins and whales traverse through the region, following their migration paths.
 Enormous Caribbean lobsters and queen conchs abound.
 Macro species like lettuce sea slugs, flamingo tongue snails, arrow crabs, Pederson cleaning shrimp, and nudibranch can be spotted by eagle-eye divers.
 Caribbean reef sharks, black tip reef sharks, and nurse sharks patrol our coral reefs.
 Stingrays, spotted eagle rays, and the occasional manta ray majestically glide through the water.
 Solitary fish, schools and shoals of Caribbean fish too numerous to name delight divers at all of our dive sites.